Skip to primary navigation Skip to content Skip to footer

 Where Do Whale Sharks Live?

-Whale sharks live in the ocean, and more specifically in temperate to tropical waters.
+Whale sharks live in the ocean, specifically temperate to tropical waters.
 While experts classify temperate waters as an ocean climate between 32° F and 72° F, whale sharks are rarely found in any water colder than 70° F. Tropical water temperatures range between 68° F and 95° F, providing a year-round sanctuary for whale sharks.

 Whale sharks usually stick to shallow waters because that is where their primary food sources thrive.
 Lucky divers can see a shark firsthand if they hang around lagoons or coral long enough.
 While the animal can dive to 1,900 meters, it rarely tests its limits.